-22.3.5.
+23.3.5.
 SCL High (SMBus Free) Timeout

-The SMBus specification stipulates that if the SCL and SDA lines remain high for more that 50 μ s, the bus is designated as free.
+The SMBus specification stipulates that if the SCL and SDA lines remain high for more that $50 \mu s$ , the bus is designated as free.
 When the SMBFTE bit in SMB0CF is set, the bus will be considered free if SCL and SDA remain high for more than 10 SMBus clock source periods (as defined by the timer configured for the SMBus clock source).
-If the SMBus is waiting to generate a Master START, the START will be generated following this timeout.
+If the SMBus is waiting to generate a Master START because another Master sent a START on the bus without a STOP, the bus will be considered free, and the START will be generated following this timeout.
 Note that a clock source is required for free timeout detection, even in a slave-only implementation.

-22.4.
+23.4.
 Using the SMBus